 - Cool in pan for 10 minutes, then transfer muffins to a baking rack until completely cool.

-- Store in an airtight container for up to 3 days.
+- Store in an airtight container in the refrigerator for up to 3 days.

 The information shown is an estimate provided by a third-party, online computer-generated nutrition calculator, not a registered dietitian or certified nutritionist.
 Actual nutritional content will vary based upon brands used, measuring methods and individual portion sizes, along with other factors.